syncfusion-content/jsp-docs/jsp/PivotGrid/Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGrid with “Product” field in Row, “Date” field in Column and “Amount” field in Value section.
+The above code will generate a simple pivot grid with “Product” field in the row, “Date” field in the column, and “Amount” field in the value section.

 ![](Getting-Started_images/relational_default.png)

 ## OLAP

-Add the following code example to add list of items to the **PivotGrid** and initialize the **PivotGrid** widget with OLAP data source.
+Add the following code example to add list of items to the **pivot grid** and initialize the **pivot grid** widget with OLAP data source.

 {% highlight html %}